 The Tama Train Museum is a train that was realized in 2021 as a crowdfunding project.
 The purpose of the project is to revitalize the local community through railroad infrastructure, and the design was created by Eiji Mitooka, a leading railroad design expert.
 With the addition of approximately 10 million yen raised through the support of 959 crowdfunding supporters, the train has been in operation since December 4 of the same year.

 The concept is that the first Tama Station Chief is surrounded by Nitama Station Chief, Yontama Station Chief, fans and children.
+From the interior to the exterior, this gorgeous train is filled with the charm of the cat stationmasters.

 Each car, including the Tama Train Museum runs at intervals of about one per hour.